AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/migration.md

 });
 ```

-MSAL does not have this validation flag, instead MSAL now retrieves a list of authorities known to Microsoft and merges that list with the authorities that you've specified in your configuration.
-It's against this combined list of authorities known to Microsoft and user known authorities, that the provided authority is validated against.
+MSAL removes this flag and instead MSAL now allows a user to specify their own list of `knownAuthorities` which is combined with the list of authorities known to Microsoft.
+It's against this combined list of authorities, that the provided authority is validated against.
 Like illustrated in the code snippet below.

 ```js
 // A user can include a list of know authorities to the config object to be used